A+

 Cost Of Living Quick Facts

-• The cost of living in Muscatine is equal to the Iowa average
+• The cost of living in Muscatine is 1% lower than the Iowa average

 • Muscatine housing is 31% lower than the national average